Shipping Forecast: Video games

 In Funcom's massively multiplayer online role-playing game The Secret World, the shipping forecast plays over the radio in a London Underground station, adding to the British flavour distinguishing the setting from other worldwide locations featured in the game.

+The shipping forecast is present as a background element in The Chinese Room's 2024 game Still Wakes the Deep, in which it is often heard on radios found around the oil rig.